 A breach of the regulation will entail a fine of NOK 8 000.
 If the violation is repeated within a period of two years, a fine of NOK 16 000 will be imposed.
 The fine must be paid within three weeks even if you appeal, otherwise it will be increased by 50 per cent to NOK 12 000 or NOK 24 000.

-You may appeal against a fine within three weeks Use the complaint form or submit your appeal by email or letter.
+You may appeal against a fine within three weeks.
+Use the complaint form (PDF) or submit your appeal by email or letter.
 The appeal must include your grounds for appealing, and you must attach relevant documentation to support this.
 Log in to “MinSide” or contact your toll road company to obtain the necessary documentation.
-Here is an example of relevant documentation (screen dump) that you can obtain from your toll road company.
+Here is an example of relevant documentation (PDF) that you can obtain from your toll road company.

 Send your appeal to the control authority that has imposed the fine:

 - Appeals to The Norwegian Public Roads Administration should be sent to Statens vegvesen.

 - Appeals to the police should be sent to the police district where the fine was imposed.

 - Appeals to The Norwegian Customs Authority should be sent to the customs region where the fine was imposed.